eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (random ns) features

-`features` is an array of strings, where each string contains an aloha feature specification.
+`features` is an array of strings, where each string contains an Aloha feature specification.
 Each of these strings should just contain a variable definition.
-These features are used to create a hash on which the psuedo-randomness is based.
+These features are used to create a hash on which the pseudo-randomness is based.
 It can be thought of as the [statistical unit](https://en.wikipedia.org/wiki/Statistical_unit) for the experiment being run.